alex-petrenko/sample-factory/docs/02-configuration/cfg-params.md

                         function finalize_trajectory in actor_worker.py)
                         (default: 32)
   --recurrence RECURRENCE
                         Trajectory length for backpropagation through time.
-If recurrence=1 there is no backpropagation through time, and experience is shuffled completely randomlyFor
-                        V-trace recurrence should be equal to rollout length.
+                        Default value (-1) sets recurrence to rollout length for RNNs and to 1 (no recurrence) for feed-forward nets.
+If you train with V-trace recurrence should be equal to rollout length. (default: -1) --shuffle_minibatches SHUFFLE_MINIBATCHES
-                        (default: 32)
-  --shuffle_minibatches SHUFFLE_MINIBATCHES
                         Whether to randomize and shuffle minibatches between iterations (this is a slow operation when batches are